Why Is My AC Not Blowing Cold Air? These 5 Reasons May Be The Causes

 Thawing a Frozen Evaporator Coil

-If you find your evaporator coil has turned into an ice sculpture, don’t panic – it’s a common issue that can be resolved with a little patience.
+If you are in the middle of finding out “Why is my AC not blowing cold air?” and you find your evaporator coil has turned into an ice sculpture, don’t panic – it’s a common issue that can be resolved with a little patience.
 Start by turning off the system to prevent further ice build-up.

 Give the coil time to thaw naturally; depending on the severity of the frost, it could take a few hours.
 Once it’s thawed, engage the fan mode to blow away any lingering ice, ensuring your system is back to blowing cold air.